chrissobolewski/chrissobolewski.github.io/_posts/2019-04-05-New-beginning.md

 title: Second post
 ---

 Let's try this once again.
-This time on a mac and in a proper dev environment.
+This time on a Mac and in a proper webdev environment.